Mymaqn/roadtopwn/challenge_writeups/FSOP/README.md

 As can be seen on the image above, if we set the flag to be 0xfbad1800 and the _IO_write_base pointer to point below _IO_write we will start printing out values between these two pointers.

 But now we have another problem.
 We are calling exit after all!
 So how do we make sure that we can actually use this leak before the program closes?
-That's where we're lucky that we have more than one file descriptor and that all file descriptors contain another variable which is a pointer to a vtable that can be found at the end of the file descriptor:
+That's where we're lucky that we have more than one file pointer and that all file pointers contain another variable which is a pointer to a vtable that can be found at the end of the file pointer:

 ![vtable](images/vtable.png)

-The vtable contains pointers to functions that the file descriptor uses to do various tasks, like putting, reading, writing, etc..
-Whenever the file descriptor has to do one of these tasks, it looks up the function in the vtable and executes the function at the specified offset.
+The vtable contains pointers to functions that the open file filer pointer uses to do various tasks, like putting, reading, writing, etc..
+Whenever the file pointer has to do one of these tasks, it looks up the function in the vtable and executes the function at the specified offset.

 We can use this information to create our own fake vtable in the binary which will only contain pointers to main, thereby stopping our exit call and returning to main instead.

 Now we'll be executing main again with a libc leak.

 # Writing the exploit
-The general idea lies behind the pointer to the file descriptors being present in a read/write-able part of the binary.
+The general idea lies behind the open file pointers being present in a read/write-able part of the binary.
 By first writing to the area by using the ```read``` function we can input gadgets above and below them, then stack pivot there and basically read/write anything into them.
-Since the file descriptors also are located at specified offsets, we can read/write to the low byte of the file descriptor to specify where in the file descriptor we would like to write.
+Since the open file pointers also are located at specified offsets, we can read/write to the low byte of the file pointer to specify where in the file pointer structure we would like to write.

-An example of a fake stack created around the file descriptors can be seen here:
+An example of a fake stack created around the open file pointers can be seen here:
 ![fakestack](images/fakestack_example.png)

-After this it's just a matter of stack pivoting several times to do multiple read calls to the relevant offsets of the file descriptor.
+After this it's just a matter of stack pivoting several times to do multiple read calls to the relevant offsets of the file pointer structures.
 The exploit I came up with can be seen below but in case you don't want to read the full exploit here's a quick summary of how it's done:

-Stage 1: Overflow, create fake vtable, write flag to stderr, change low byte of stderr to point to write_base, stack pivot to the section with the file descriptor pointers
+Stage 1: Overflow, create fake vtable, write flag to stderr, change low byte of stderr to point to write_base, stack pivot to the section with the open file pointers

 Stage 2: Set the low byte of write_base in stderr to 0x0, restore stderr to previous condition, set low byte of stdout to point at vtable pointer, stack pivot back to the top of our fake stack